 The library’s hours are here.
 But as a law student, you can use the Library at any time.
 Your U Card should provide access after hours.
-If you are in the Library when it closes to the public, you will need to leave briefly and be checked in by a security guard.
+If you are in the Library when it closes to the public, you will be checked in by a security guard.

 It is acceptable to nap, drink beverages, and eat snacks in the Library.
 Please clean up after yourself.
 Students have asked that the Library remain quiet, so please do not talk loudly (either on your cell phone or to anyone in the Library).
 If someone is making noise, you may ask them to be quiet or ask a library employee to take care of the problem.